orcasound/signal-catalogue/README.md

 # signal-catalogue
-A place to build and store humpback and orca signal catalogues (aka catalogs)
+A place to build and store humpback and orca signal catalogues (aka catalogs).
+This repo was created by Emily Vierling as part of the [Salish Sea Humpback Vocalization Catalogue project](https://www.orcasound.net/portfolio/humpback-catalogue/).

 ## Goals